simon-javier/backup-manuscript-thesis/main.typ

 === Synthesis
 The related studies literature registers a strong need for non-invasive and easy-to-use diagnostic devices, most importantly in rural and disadvantaged areas where professionals are hard to reach #cite(<prajeeth_smart_2023>, form: "normal") #cite(<alruwaili_integrated_2025>, form: "normal").
 Prior research mentions that nails may serve a potential source of health information.
 Several studies link nail changes such as clubbing, koilonychia, cyanosis, Terry’s nails, etc., to acute medical conditions such as heart and pulmonary disorders, liver cirrhosis, iron deficiency anemia, etc. #cite(<shandilya_autonomous_2024>, form: "normal") #cite(<abdulhadi_human_2021>, form: "normal") #cite(<desir_nail_2024>, form: "normal").

 The literature also reveals that deep learning has indeed been effective to detect nail conditions from images, strengthening the current approach taken by this study.
-Architectures such as VGG16, ResNet50, and EfficientNet are found to work well in other related studies, and so are appropriate choices to train and test in this study #cite(<ardianto_bioinformatics-driven_2025>, form: "normal") #cite(<sharma_fingernail_2024>, form: "normal") #cite(<han_deep_2018>, form: "normal").
+Architectures such as VGG16, ResNet50, and EfficientNet are found to work well in other related studies, and so are appropriate choices to train and test in this study #cite(<ardianto_bioinformatics-driven_2025>, form: "normal") #cite(<sharma_fingernail_2024>, form: "normal").
 Data enhancement is similarly presented to be a valuable step to increase model consistency, and this is in alignment with the researchers’ objective to enhance their dataset.

 The literature mentions two major gaps that this work is eager to address.
 Firstly, there is the “black box” issue, where deep learning models are correct but are not transparent enough to help doctors trust them #cite(<kandekar_deep_2025>, form: "normal") #cite(<hsieh_comprehensive_2024>, form: "normal").
 To address this, the study will make use of Bayesian inference and a hand-curated dataset to calculate the chances of diseases.
 This facilitates the system to transition from merely image classification to outputting clearer, probabilistic health information and injects a degree of transparency and uncertainty that is lacking in current models #cite(<zhou_combining_2025>, form: "normal") #cite(<ma_advances_2021>, form: "normal").
 The second gap is that most current work reaches only to proof-of-concept and does not progress to real-world deployment or testing #cite(<kandekar_deep_2025>, form: "normal") #cite(<gaurav_artificial_2025>, form: "normal").
 This study will fill that gap by developing a working prototype application from the highest-performing model.
 This step is critical to converting theoretical performance to a practical aid to clinical decision-making.